-The building will house:
+The building houses:

 A public outreach retail space for the cheese, creamery and meat produced by the students is also located in the facility.